Updated: Jan 12

 Tibble Fork is located about 7 miles up American Fork Canyon.
 If you are coming from up north or down south get off I-15 at the Highland Alpine exit and follow the road east and it will eventually lead up to American Fork Canyon.
 About 4.5 miles up the canyon take the left fork in the road and in another 2.5 miles you will arrive at Tibble Fork reservoir.
 The way is well marked with signs making it very easy to find.

 That’s all for this post.
-As always feel free to comment below or drop me a line at DustinACook@gmail.com And don’t forget to go outside and have some fun.
+As always feel free to comment below or drop me a line at DustinACook@gmail.com If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
+And don’t forget to go outside and have some fun.